illinoistechrobotics/roombas/roombashield_testi2c/README.txt

 Technical notes / Todo
 =======================

-The I2C could use some restructuring; it's all copy/pasted in bulk from the avr-libc examples.
+The I2C is admittedly very ugly and could use some encapsulation; it's all copy/pasted in bulk from the avr-libc examples.

 See the respective header files for setup information on the gyro and accelerometer.
+Note the selection of Block Update and Big Endian modes.

 =======================
 Legal (BSD License)